 Heating equipment is a leading cause of home fire deaths.
-Almost half of home heating equipment fires are reported during the months of December, January, and February.
+Half of home heating equipment fires are reported during the months of December, January, and February.
 Some simple steps can prevent most heating-related fires from happening.

 - Keep anything that can burn at least three feet away from heating equipment, like the furnace, fireplace, wood stove, or portable space heater.

 - Have a three-foot “kid-free zone” around open fires and space heaters.

 - Never use your oven to heat your home.

 - Have a qualified professional install stationary space heating equipment, water heaters or central heating equipment according to the local codes and manufacturer’s instructions.